Dow approaches 30,000 after Moderna says vaccine is 94.5% effective - KTVZ

 There are dozens more potential vaccines in development, and the promising test results from Moderna and Pfizer suggest that vaccines may be an effective way to fight the coronavirus.
 Both vaccines require two doses to be administered.

-US stocks rallied following Moderna’s announcement.
-The Dow added 1.4%, or some 425 points, at midday.
-It was fewer than 100 points away from hitting 30,000 for the first time in its history.
+US stocks rallied following Moderna’s announcement but pared some of the buoyant gains in the early afternoon.
+The Dow climbed 1.1%, or 310 points, leaving it about 220 points below hitting 30,000 for the first time in its history.

 The S&P 500 is also on track for a new record high.
-The index gained 1% around midday.
-The Nasdaq was up 0.7%.
+The index gained 0.6% in the early afternoon.
+The Nasdaq was up a modest 0.3%.

 Neil Shearing, group chief economist at Capital Economics, wrote in a research note on Monday before the Moderna results were announced that vaccine breakthroughs show “there is finally light at the end of the tunnel.”